JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 * `runtimeOnly` dependencies are available at runtime but are not visible during compilation of any module.

-They are specified per source set as follows:
+Dependencies are specified per source set as follows:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>